seek-oss/sku/.changeset/odd-mugs-enjoy.md

 'sku': major
 ---

-Remove type-only imports during transpilation
+Remove type-only imports during transpilation and enforce correct type-only import syntax with `verbatimModuleSyntax: true`

 This change enables babel to mimic the behaviour of TypeScript's [`verbatimModuleSyntax`] compiler option.
 The following code demonstrates the result of this change when transpiling TypeScript to JavaScript: